wwall3r/blog/src/lib/posts/making-a-website.md

 So I started a blog.
 Or really a website to serve as an online presence, portfolio, and playground.
-But since writing is apparently good for you, I intend to document my projects, thoughts on various dev tech or concepts, and other musings.
+But since writing is apparently good for you, I intend to document my projects and thoughts on various topics (dev-related and otherwise).

 Starting with how I made this thing and the why behind some of the decisions.